PHYS 2P50: Modern Physics

 - The Hydrogen Atom

-You can use whichever format(s) you want.
+You can use whichever format(s) you prefer.
 Web view is recommended -- the responsive design works seamlessly on any device.
 If you buy on Amazon, make sure you use the link on your book page on openstax.org so you get the official OpenStax print version.
 (Simple printouts sold by third parties on Amazon are not verifiable and not as high-quality.)

 University Physics Volume 3 from OpenStax, ISBN 1938168186,